crea-plus/vue-assignment/README.md

 ### API specification
 api url: https://creaplus.free.beeceptor.com

 The api only has 2 endpoints.
 It is a mock api - it always returns the same response, the data is static and not editable.
-It has a limit of 50 requests per day - working around this is part of the challenge :)
+It is limited to 50 requests per day - working around this limit is part of the challenge :P

 `GET /persons` returns a list of all persons in the phonebook.
 Example response: